Jonr1944/AdvancedGIS/HWK1.md

 ## Creating a Color Palette

-I chose a picture from Hello Neighbor's webpage that encapsulated not on the mission of Hello Neighbor but also the central colors of the Hello Neighbor logo which are more pastel greens and blues.
-I also wanted a few colors like black or greys to have for background and to highlight man made features in a subtle way.
-I also wanted to make sure that I connected the map to the webpage thourh the use of color while ensure that the map would be user friendly.
+I chose a picture from Hello Neighbor's webpage that encapsulated the mission of Hello Neighbor and the central colors of the Hello Neighbor logo, which are more pastel greens and blues.
+I also wanted a few colors like black or greys for the background and to highlight man-made features subtly.
+I also wanted to make sure that I connected the map to the web page through color while ensuring that the map would be user-friendly.

 ![picture](Pictures/HelloNeighbor_Pic.jpg)